lumeland/lume.land/docs/core/loaders.md

 instead of renaming to `html`.

-**Note:** you can't use the same extension to generate pages and assets, so a way to have support for both is adding a subextension (like `tmpl`) for pages.
+**Note:** you can't use the same extension to generate pages and assets, so a way to have support for both is adding a sub-extension (like `tmpl`) for pages.
 Example:

 ```js